 The advantage of our inlays being compostable is their composition of degradable cornstarch.
 However, this inevitably results in less durability which is why we recommend a weekly change of the inlay.

-The separator is handcrafted out of fibre-reinforced plastic.
+The separator is made of 100% recyclable polypropylene.

-We see plastic as having the greatest advantages over other materials, even though it is known that plastic has certain disadvantages.
-Given high quality production processes, it is durable and robust and thus meets our demand for responsible use of resources.
+We see the greatest advantages in plastic compared to other materials, even though it is known that plastic has certain disadvantages if it is not used responsibly.
+The plastic polypropylene is durable and robust with correspondingly high-quality production processes and thus fulfils our demand for a conscious use of resources.

 Experience has shown that a larger container would involve major disadvantages when it comes to its emptying.
-However, with our TROBOLO® KersaBœm, it is possible to place additional interchangeable containers into the interior of the separating toilet in addition to the two solids and liquids containers that are already included in the scope of delivery.
+For models with external urine drainage, for example our TROBOLO TinyBlœm and TROBOLO BilaBlœm, the number of uses in terms of liquid excreta depends on the size of your external tank.
+Alternatively, with our TROBOLO KersaBœm, it is possible to place additional interchangeable containers into the interior of the composting toilet in addition to the two solids and liquids containers that are already included in the scope of delivery.
 This way, either four further liquids containers or an additional solids and two extra liquids containers could then be provided.
 The compartment that would normally contain the litter could then be used as a storage space for these.

-The roof of the TROBOLO® KersaBœm is a natural daylight roof made of polycarbonate.
+A daylight roof made of polycarbonate is used.
 It consists of 6mm thick double-skin sheets which are weather-, hail- and scratch-resistant.

 For instance, a visual protection screen doesn’t function in an unobstructed way as soon as someone using the toilet sits down on it with their full body weight – which would be the prerequisite for the complete opening of the screen, and which would then inevitably lead to the soiling thereof.

-What’s more, the last step in the use of our urine-diverting toilets with an electric exhaust system is the addition of used toilet paper.
+What’s more, the last step in the use of ourcomposting toilets with an electric exhaust system is the addition of used toilet paper.
 Thus, if you look directly into the opening, you will see precisely this (the toilet paper) and not the faeces of the previous user.

 Should you have any remaining concerns about aesthetics, then adding more litter may solve this.
 However, we expect that this is not necessary.